pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 bt-cli getblockchaininfo
 ```

 Sweet!
-Now you should have all the dependencies installed and be ready to start building a plugin.
+Now you should have all the dependencies installed.

 ## Starting a Plugin on Your Node

-In order to test your plugin, you will need to run it on a node.
+To test your plugin, you will need to start it on a node.

 I created a [helloworld](./helloworld.py) plugin that you can use to test this.